Developing & running a WordPress website is hassle-free & convenient. Yes, we all know that.

-If you are not tech-savvy or confident in managing PHP codes, you shouldn’t even try to edit any of the theme or plugins files directly.
+If you are not tech-savvy or confident in managing PHP codes, you shouldn’t even try to edit any of the theme or plugin files directly.
 A single character if removed or added to any crucial file can break your website.

 While showing a warning message on the browser, WordPress may indicate the exact file name and the line number of the faulty code(s) which is causing the errors on your website.
 But don’t just proceed to open that file and make changes if you are not good at PHP coding.

-Even if you try to make any changes in the codes, just make sure to backup the file first just in case you need it to restore.
+Even if you try to make any changes in the codes, just make sure to back up the file first just in case you need it to restore.

 Again, if it looks too intimidating for you to resolve the issue yourself, do hire a WordPress developer instead of causing further errors.